xshirl/pokemoncards/project-worksheet.md

 Include the full list of features that you are considering for POST MVP
 ## Functional Components

-function showBoard - show deck of cards function shuffleArray - shuffle array function function startGame - if/else statements that go through the game moves function endGame - clears board/player wins alert
+function showBoard - show deck of cards - 10 hours function shuffleArray - shuffle array function - taken from google function startGame - if/else statements that go through the game moves - 15 hours function endGame - clears board/player wins alert - 5 hours

 Based on the initial logic defined in the previous game phases section try and breakdown the logic further into functional components, and by that we mean functions.
 Does your logic indicate that code could be encapsulated for the purpose of reusablility.
 Once a function has been defined it can then be incorporated into a class as a method.